Time dependent quantum scattering theory on complete manifolds with a corner of codimension 2: Asymptotic clustering: a time dependent approach

 \section{Asymptotic clustering: a time dependent approach}

 In this section we prove asymptotic completeness (theorem~\ref{thm:asympt completeness}) using a time dependent approach.
-We follow very near \cite{HS1}, and as in that paper our main tool will be the versions of the Mourre's inequality and the Yafaev functions (see section \ref{section: Yafaev function}) for compatible Laplacians on c.m.w.c.2.
+We follow closely~\cite{HS1}, and as in this article our main tools will be Mourre's inequality and the Yafaev functions (see section \ref{section: Yafaev function}) properly adapted to the context of compatible Laplacians on c.m.w.c.2.